structured-query-language/structured-query-language.github.io/using-transform-function-in-snowflake-to-extract-values-from-a-json-array.md

 group by all
 ```

-How this will be a lot slower compare to using the TRANSFORM function.
+However this will be a lot slower compare to using the TRANSFORM function.